anthonypdawson/divine-devops-universe/docs/how-to-create-a-new-topic.md

 3. **Content Structure**
    - Start with a clear and engaging title for the topic.
    - Add a section for **Incident Ideas** or **Post Ideas** to provide examples of potential posts.
-   - Use the `## Suggested Layout` header to define the structure of posts under this topic.
+   - Use the `## Recommended Post Structure` header to define the structure of posts under this topic.
 This section should include:
      - Summary
      - Incident Log
      - Root Cause Analysis